achilles945/websecurity/docs/directory-structure.md

   - **screenshots/**: Visual proof of vulnerabilities or exploitation attempts.
   - **logs/**: Logs that document the testing process and exploitation steps.
   - **poc-scripts/**: Scripts demonstrating proof of concept for the vulnerabilities.
-- **remediation-guides/**: Detailed recommendations and fixes for each identified vulnerability.
 - **references/**: Relevant external documentation, including CVE links, OWASP resources, and other industry standards.

 ### `reports/`